EarthObservationSimulator/orbitpy/docs/miscellaneous.rst

 .. _grid_pnts_cov_calc_app:

-Grid-points coverage calcuations approach
+Grid-points coverage calculations approach
 ==========================================
 This section describes the "Grid-point" approach towards coverage calculations.
-In this approach, the coverage caclulator is given a set of predefined grid-points (lat, lon values).
+In this approach, the coverage calculator is given a set of predefined grid-points (lat, lon values).
 The satellite is propagated and at each time, and it is determined if a grid-point falls within the sensor projected footprint on the Earth's surface at that time.
-A conitnuous collection of such times corresponds to an access interval: i.e. the time-interval over which the ground-point is visible to the satellite sensor.
+A continuous collection of such times corresponds to an access interval: i.e. the time-interval over which the ground-point is visible to the satellite sensor.
 The key aspects relating to this approach are described below: